Adam bryant miller, PhD

 Adam Bryant Miller, PhD, received his degree in clinical psychology from George Mason University in 2015.
 After completing his predoctoral clinical internship at the University of Washington, School of Medicine and Seattle Children’s Hospital, Dr. Miller completed an NRSA F32 postdoctoral fellowship at the University of North Carolina at Chapel Hill.
 Dr. Miller is now a Research Assistant Professor in the Department of Psychology and Neurosciences at UNC where he is the director of the Miller Lab.
 Dr. Miller’s program of research focuses on the neurobiology of adolescent health risk behaviors with a particular emphasis on adolescent self-injurious thoughts and behaviors.
 (Pronouns: he/him/his).

-Adrienne earned her B.A. from The University of North Carolina at Chapel Hill where she studied Psychology and Women’s & Gender Studies.
-She is a full-time research assistant in the Miller Lab.
-She serves as the lead project coordinator for the Youth Emotion Study, an fMRI study that examines how adverse early life experiences affect brain development through adolescence.
-She hopes to pursue a PhD in psychology studying how the body helps shape our experience of emotion and influences social cognition.
-(Pronouns: she/her/hers).
+Adrienne received her B.A. in Psychology and Women’s & Gender Studies from The University of North Carolina at Chapel Hill.
+She serves as the lead project coordinator for the Youth Emotion Study, an fMRI study examining how adverse early life experiences affect brain development through adolescence.
+She hopes to pursue a PhD in social psychology studying how the body helps shape our experience of emotion.

 Kinjal Patel is a current senior at The University of North Carolina at Chapel Hill studying Psychology and Exercise and Sports Science.
 As a member of CIRCLE Lab, she is excited to gain experience with psychological and neuroimaging research methods and learn more about cognition and brain development in children.
 In the future, Kinjal hopes to continue doing research and eventually attend graduate school.
 Outside of research, Kinjal enjoys doing yoga, hiking, and cheering on UNC athletics!